 Alex decides to create a simple forecast over the next two years, using figures from the balance sheet.

 Alex follows the step-by-step guide on our modelling page.
-Using our modelling workbook as a base, Alex creates a forecasting spreadsheet to calculate free cash flow.
+Using our modelling workbook as a base, Alex updates the numbers to suit his business and creates a forecasting spreadsheet to calculate free cash flow.

 In the first column, Alex adds costs and income for the year to date.